 Tip: Most of the organizations you create with be divisions or departments.
 At the lower levels, however, you will likely find it useful to identify the various roles within a department.

 Once you have all nine created we are going to build the organization hierarchy.
-Return to the home page and use the recent activity list to open each of the three roles in turn - you may need to click "Retrieve More Activity” or use the search.
+Return to the home page and run an empty search and filter the results on "Organization."

-In each you will see a drop down list labeled Parent.
+In each Organization, jump to the Organization Structure section where you will see a drop down list labeled Parent.
 Use this to select “Support” as the parent for these three roles.
 Close each role once you have associated it with its parent.
 Now repeat this to link Development, Support, Marketing, Sales and Shipping to their parent – BigCo.

 It is also worth knowing where different metrics and objectives apply.
 Open BigCo itself and search for the business objective “Customer Retention.”
 Associate BigCo with this objective.
 Open the Support department and do the same for the metric “Improve customer Profitability.”